Modules

 Data science for agricultural systems analysis (LS10039)

 The Data Science for Agricultural Systems module (5 credits) focuses on theoretical and practical aspects of data science in the context of agricultural and livestock systems, particularly environmental and productivity analyses.
 Emphasis is on applied, analytic, and exploratory aspects of data science; underlying statistical concepts are only briefly summarized.
-Students will learn and apply data science concepts using sample datasets of field and survey experiments, demonstrating understanding through a project report conducted in R and (optionally) QGIS.
+Students will learn and apply data science concepts using sample datasets of field and survey experiments, demonstrating understanding through a exercises conducted in R and QGIS.

 Please contact Dr. Clara Kopp email: cl.kopp(at)tum.de for details about this module.